zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/multi-value/README.md

 <PageHeader />

-The **MULTI.VALUE** keyword specifies the a field or EVAL expression is to be treated as multi-valued.
+The **MULTI.VALUE** keyword specifies that a field or EVAL expression is to be treated as multi-valued.

 ## Syntax